Babylon: Persian conquest

 According to 2 Chronicles 36 of the Hebrew Bible, Cyrus later issued a decree permitting captive people, including the Jews, to return to their own lands.
-The text found on the Cyrus Cylinder has traditionally been seen by biblical scholars as corroborative evidence of this policy, although the interpretation is disputed because the text identifies only Mesopotamian sanctuaries but makes no mention of Jews, Jerusalem, or Judea.
+The text found on the Cyrus Cylinder has traditionally been seen by biblical scholars as corroborative evidence of this policy; that interpretation is disputed, though, because the text identifies only Mesopotamian sanctuaries but makes no mention of Jews, Jerusalem, or Judea.

 Under Cyrus and the subsequent Persian king Darius I, Babylon became the capital city of the 9th Satrapy (Babylonia in the south and Athura in the north), as well as a center of learning and scientific advancement.
 In Achaemenid Persia, the ancient Babylonian arts of astronomy and mathematics were revitalized, and Babylonian scholars completed maps of constellations.
-The city became the administrative capital of the Persian Empire and remained prominent for over two centuries.
-Many important archaeological discoveries have been made that can provide a better understanding of that era.
+The city became the administrative capital of the Achaemenid Empire and remained prominent for over two centuries.
+Many important archaeological discoveries have been made, providing a better understanding of that era.

 The early Persian kings had attempted to maintain the religious ceremonies of Marduk, who was the most important god, but by the reign of Darius III, over-taxation and the strain of numerous wars led to a deterioration of Babylon's main shrines and canals, and the destabilization of the surrounding region.
-There were numerous attempts at rebellion and in 522 BC (Nebuchadnezzar III), 521 BC (Nebuchadnezzar IV) and 482 BC (Bel-shimani and Shamash-eriba) native Babylonian kings briefly regained independence.
-However, these revolts were quickly repressed and Babylon remained under Persian rule for two centuries, until Alexander the Great's entry in 331 BC.
-Following his conquests, he died in the palace of Nebuchadnezzar II in Babylon on the evening of 10–11 June 323 BC.
+There were numerous attempts at rebellion, and in 522 BC (Nebuchadnezzar III), 521 BC (Nebuchadnezzar IV), and 482 BC (Bel-shimani and Shamash-eriba), native Babylonian kings briefly regained independence.
+However, these revolts were quickly repressed, and Babylon remained under Persian rule for two centuries, until Alexander the Great's entry in 331 BC.